b3lla12/Numerical-Tsunami-Modeling/README.md

 ## 📖 Project Overview

+This repository contains my undergraduate research on numerical tsunami modeling using COMCOT v1.7.

-This project reconstructs the 2004 Aceh tsunami using COMCOT v1.7.
+The study reconstructs the 2004 Aceh tsunami and analyzes tsunami propagation toward Riting Beach, Aceh, Indonesia.

-The research estimates:
+The research focuses on:

 - Maximum tsunami wave height
 - Estimated Time of Arrival (ETA)